-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Expenditures include, but are not limited to hiring personnel (or maintaining currently elevated levels of personnel/staffing, and/or extending currently elevated levels of staffing beyond the expiration of the ELO grant), training and professional development, purchasing supplies, materials, and equipment, and repairing or maintaining existing equipment.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures effectively addressing learning gaps, including training in facilitating quality and engaging learning opportunities for all students.
+Expenditures include, but are not limited to hiring personnel (or maintaining currently elevated levels of personnel/staffing, and/or extending currently elevated levels of staffing beyond the expiration of the ELO grant), training and professional development, purchasing supplies, materials, and equipment, and repairing or maintaining existing equipment.
 Strong and Moderate EvidenceSee: U.S. Department of Education.
 (2009).
 Assisting Students Struggling with Mathematics in the Elementary Grades.
 Washington D.C.: What Works Clearinghouse.
 US Department of Education.
 (2009).
 Assisting Students Struggling with Reading: Response to Intervention (RTI) and Multi-Tier Intervention in the Primary Grades.
 Washington DC: What Works Clearinghouse.
-ELO 3 Educational Tutors The district will implement evidence-based activities to meet the comprehensive needs of students: The district will provide integrated support students in grades TK-2 with educational tutors (paraprofessionals).
+ELOG 3 Educational Tutors The district will implement evidence-based activities to meet the comprehensive needs of students: The district will provide integrated support students in grades TK-2 with educational tutors (paraprofessionals).
 Educational tutors will work in classrooms providing supports for students including, but not limited to, small group instruction and one-on-one student support ELA, math and additional content areas.
-Expenditures include, but are not limited to hiring personnel (or maintaining currently elevated levels of personnel/staffing, and/or extending currently elevated levels of staffing beyond the expiration of the ELO grant), training and professional development, purchasing supplies,

-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures applicable) materials, and equipment, and repairing or maintaining existing equipment.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Expenditures include, but are not limited to hiring personnel (or maintaining currently elevated levels of personnel/staffing, and/or extending currently elevated levels of staffing beyond the expiration of the ELO grant), training and professional development, purchasing supplies, materials, and equipment, and repairing or maintaining existing equipment.
 Strong and Moderate EvidenceSee: U.S. Department of Education.
 (2009).
 Assisting Students Struggling with Mathematics in the Elementary Grades.
 Washington D.C.: What Works Clearinghouse.
 US Department of Education.
 (2009).
 Assisting Students Struggling with Reading: Response to Intervention (RTI) and Multi-Tier Intervention in the Primary Grades.
 Washington DC: What Works Clearinghouse.
 U.S. Department of Education.
 (2008).
 Improving Adolescent Literacy: Effective Classroom and Intervention Practices.
 Washington D.C.: What Works Clearinghouse.
-Funded Expenditures
+LCAP 4.1 Coordination of Student Support The district will provide students with mental health services and supports, including through the implementation of evidence-based full-service community schools.
+The district will develop and implement other activities that are necessary to maintain operations and continuity of \$300,000 services and continuing to employ existing staff.
+Direct supports for students, from professionals within and outside of the district, are coordinated so that students in need receive timely and effective programs and support.
+Principals